 Evaluation of Quizzes

-There are 10 quizzes and your best 8 grades make up the quiz evaluation portion of your final grade.
-Quizzes are marked out of 10 points and you awarded a mark out of 10.
-Each quiz attributes 6% of your final grade ie 8 x 6% = 48%
+There are 10 quizzes; your best 8 grades make up the quiz evaluation portion of your final grade.
+Quizzes will contain a combination of multiple choice, arithmetic questions, plus a worked problem that students submit by uploading a photo of their work, to be assessed, with an opportunity for part marks to be awarded.
+Each quiz attributes 6% of your final grade i.e. 8 x 6% = 48%

 The final examination typically consists of 18 - 25 multiple-choice questions of equal weight.
 Usually there are 2-3 questions from each of the SGs.
 Sample final exams are available through Courselink.